shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/09-NodeJs/Readme.md

    - **ESM:** Modules in ESM are loaded asynchronously by default, allowing for better parallelism and performance in applications, particularly in web browsers. <br>

-Here's the information organized in a table format:

 | Aspect                 | CommonJS                             | ESM                                          |
 |------------------------|-------------------------------------|----------------------------------------------|